 Newborn and Infant Critical Care Unit (NICCU)

-Patients in our NICCU have direct access to wide range of pediatric medical and surgical subspecialists and ancillary services that allow treatment across the full range of neonatal diseases.
+Patients in the Cohen Foundation NICCU have direct access to a wide range of pediatric medical and surgical subspecialists and ancillary services that allow treatment across the full range of neonatal diseases.
 Our average daily census has been more than 30 infants and we anticipate this number increasing with the additional beds available in the Marion and John E. Anderson Pavilion.
 The two neonatal intensive care teams on service in the NICCU provide complex, multidisciplinary treatment for more than 600 critically ill neonates per year.

 The most challenging neonatal disease conditions are transported to us for care from neonatal intensive care units throughout the greater Los Angeles metropolitan area, Southern California and other states such as Nevada, Arizona and Hawaii.
 The patients are brought by ambulance, helicopter and fixed-wing aircraft.
 Examples of the complex cases transported to us include: